 The professional will assess all aspects of the child’s and parent’s lives.
 They may screen for addiction and mental illness.
 They will also consider if there may have been domestic violence between the parents and any abuse or neglect of the child.

-All of these factors will go into an overall plan to address any and all aspects that affect the wellbeing of the child and the family.
+All of these factors will go into an overall plan to address any aspects that affect the well-being of the child and the family.
 This assessment then informs the goals and steps needed to begin and complete reunification.

 Family Case Management

 Case management is the overall process within which therapy treatment works.
 A case manager, who is sometimes a licensed social worker, helps create a long-term plan towards reunification, based on the assessment.
 The case manager may use the following practices, as outlined by the Child Welfare Information Gateway:

 - Family group decision making (FGDM).
 This process involves team meetings that include everyone involved in the reunification process.
 This includes the child (when appropriate), parents, therapists, social workers, and others that may affect this process.
 Decisions are made as a team when possible.

 - Intensive services.
 Sometimes parents and children are assigned intensive services, where a therapist, social worker, case worker, or other professional spends frequent time in the home with the family.
 This provides the family with support, and the professional can help the family work through key issues, or teach or model effective strategies.